The Morning-After Pill

-Emergency contraceptives are not as effective as birth control that’s used regularly or condoms used during sex.
-Also, emergency contraception does not protect against sexually transmitted infections, like HIV.
-For help choosing the best regular birth control method for you, try these free online tools: Bedsider or Method Match (from ARHP).
+Emergency contraceptives are not as effective as regularly used methods like birth control pills and condoms and do not protect against sexually transmitted infections, like HIV.
+For help choosing the best regular birth control method for you, try this free online tool: Bedsider.